TimonPost/udp-dtls/README.md

  [![Latest Version][s1]][l1] [![MIT][s2]][l2] [![docs][s3]][l3]

-This library is an DTLS opensll abstraction that can be used with `std::net::UdpSocket`.
+This library is an DTLS openssl abstraction that can be used with `std::net::UdpSocket`.
 In order to use this library, install openssl.

 The following features are supported: